DRY NEEDLING

-Dry Needling is a musculoskeletal treatment in which a small, solid, filament needle is placed within a bodily connective tissue (muscle, fascia).
-It is a therapeutic procedure that is used by many healthcare providers, and one that has unique benefits for certain patients.
+Dry Needling is a musculoskeletal treatment in which a small, solid needle is placed inside connective tissue (muscle, fascia).
+This therapeutic procedure is popular among healthcare providers and has unique benefits for certain patients.

-The purpose of inserting the aforementioned needle(s) is to address several possible connective tissue problems or issues.
-Of these issues, the most notable is the “myofascial trigger point”.
+The inserted needle(s) addresses several possible connective tissue problems, the most notable of which is the “myofascial trigger point.”

-A myofascial trigger point is a hyper-contracted and hyper-excitable section of tissue located within a specific muscle.
-This area of concern is often tight, and sensitive to the touch if pressed on with enough force.
-In layman’s terms, trigger points are often described as “knots” in muscles.
-A clinician trained in Dry Needling will attempt to hit the trigger point with a needle at the varying depths in which it may be located.
-Contacting the trigger point often elicits a local “twitch response”, in which the muscle in question contracts slightly as the area relaxes around the inserted needle.
-This process can help not only to release the “knots”, but also decrease pain in the area.
+A myofascial trigger point is a hyper-contracted and hyper-excitable tissue (known as a “knot”).
+This area is often tight and sensitive to the touch.
+A clinician trained in Dry Needling will attempt to hit the trigger point with a needle at the depths where it may be located.
+Contacting the trigger point elicits a local “twitch response”, in which the muscle in question contracts slightly as the area relaxes around the inserted needle.

 • Low back pain